-Let’s look first at the main reasons why a dentist may extract a tooth.
+Let's look first at the main reasons why a dentist may extract a tooth.
 You can discuss your situation with your dentist to get his or her professional opinion on the condition of your teeth.
-This procedure is not reversible, so be sure to raise any doubts you have before going ahead.
+The tooth extraction procedure is not reversible, so be sure to raise any doubts you have before going ahead.

 Infection or damage

-It is also possible to use antibiotics for tooth infection but if the infection persists after this, it will be necessary to extract it to stop the infection spreading through the blood stream to other parts of the body.
+It is also possible to use antibiotics for tooth infection but if the infection persists, it will be necessary to extract it to stop the infection from spreading through the bloodstream to other parts of the body.
 Equally, dead teeth may need to be extracted to avoid damage to neighbouring teeth.

-If you have an accident which loosens your teeth or you find yourself in sudden and severe pain, make an out-of-hours dental appointment.
+If you have an accident that loosens your teeth or you find yourself with sudden and severe tooth pain, make an out-of-hours dental appointment.
 The dentist may perform an emergency extraction or other treatment, but they might just administer sufficient pain relief and advise you to make an emergency appointment with your regular dentist.